 Feasibility Studies, Financing Plans, Formation Process

 KMA has extensive experience in preparing financing plans for public improvements and unmatched experience in preparing Infrastructure Financing Districts (IFD) financing plans.
-KMA prepared the financing plans for the following formed districts: City of San Francisco Mission Rock, City of West Sacramento EIFD No. 1; City of San Diego Otay Mesa EIFD, Mission Rock WIFD, Treasure Island IRFD, Historic Core Pier 70 EWIFD, Rincon Hill IFD; and Legoland IFD.
+KMA prepared the financing plans for the following formed districts: County of Sacramento Metro Air Park EIFD, City of San Francisco Mission Rock, City of West Sacramento EIFD No. 1; City of San Diego Otay Mesa EIFD, Mission Rock WIFD, Treasure Island IRFD, Historic Core Pier 70 EWIFD, Rincon Hill IFD; and Legoland IFD.

 IFDs are a property tax increment financing tool to fund public facilities and eligible projects of community significance.
-While not as robust as Redevelopment, IFDs can be an important funding source for a broad range of improvements, including: public infrastructure, affordable housing, industrial buildings, transit and sustainable community projects, districts, and other needed facilities.
+IFDs can be an important funding source for a broad range of improvements, including: public infrastructure, affordable housing, transit and sustainable community projects, industrial buildings, and other needed facilities.

-Enhanced Infrastructure Finance Districts (EIFDs) and Infrastructure and Revitalization Financing Districts (IRFDs) are recent new variants of the base IFD legislation.
-The available IFD structures vary with respect to governance, voter-approval requirements, and length of term.
-Given the differences between the alternative structures, selecting the structure that is most advantageous to each specific situation is a consideration
+Enhanced Infrastructure Finance Districts (EIFDs) and Infrastructure and Revitalization Financing Districts (IRFDs) are recent variants of the base IFD legislation.
+The IFD variants have differences with respect to governance, voter-approval requirements, and length of term.
+The most advantageous type of IFD can vary depending on the specific circumstances.

-KMA is currently assisting cities and counties evaluate the revenue-generating capacity of IFDs, select the most appropriate type of IFD, and prepare Infrastructure Financing Plans for jurisdictions including:
+KMA is currently assisting cities and counties evaluate the revenue-generating capacity of IFDs, select the most appropriate type of IFD, and is preparing Infrastructure Financing Plans for jurisdictions including: